Statute of Limitations for Work Injuries in L&I Claims

 If you have an occupational disease caused at least in part by a job, you must file a Report of Industrial Injury or Occupational Disease within two years of notice.

-When does the two years begin to run?
+When do the two years begin to run?
 It starts the day a physician or a nurse practitioner gives written notice to the worker of:

 a. the existence of the disease, and